jannehietamaki/mungbean/README.md

 Mongbean is an alternative MongoDB (http://www.mongodb.org) driver for languages running on the Java Virtual Machine.

-**Warning, Mongbean is in very alpha state, and will probably kill some kittens.**
+**Warning, Mongbean is in alpha state, and will probably kill some kittens.**

 Language support so far
 -----------------------